Al Hearne II

 RCS is a school founded upon the Word of God.
 Our mission is to provide a Christ-centered education.
 Therefore, Christ must permeate everything we do.
-I am responsible to make this a priority in all of our efforts.
+As Superintendent, I am responsible to make this a priority in all of our efforts.

 What do you love about Redwood Christian Schools?

 God has faithfully called Godly, passionate, and excellent educators to our classrooms.
 RCS is the best community-oriented support system for today’s students.

 What motivated you to serve at Redwood Christian?

 I always said, “I’ll never be a teacher.”
 I had one plan for my life that ran opposite to God’s calling for my life.
 I planned on being a Biblical scholar and writing technical commentaries about the Word of God.
 After graduating from Fuller Theological Seminary, I applied at RCS to teach Bible to gain some practical experience as a Bible teacher.
 My plan was to teach at RCS for two or three years and then move on to “more important” ministry.
 Much to my surprise, during my first two years at RCS, God changed my heart and not only did I fall in love with teaching, the desire to be a Biblical scholar was changed to being a mentor for middle school and high school students.
 I came to realize that there is no such thing as a “more important” ministry.
 Serving God where He has called is the most important ministry that a person can do.